Maryland’s Bicycle and Pedestrian Plans and Programs

 OATM Newsletter and Bike/Ped Archive Join the OATM Mailing List

-MDOT in Motion is a series of webinars, interactive sessions, and educational opportunities offered by the Maryland Department of Transportation's (MDOT) Office of Active Transportation and Micromobility.
-The series highlights multi-modal projects and programs that are designed to get Marylanders moving safely, and to connect them to opportunities and to each other.
-In Maryland, Complete Streets is the deliberate approach to planning and designing streets for all users, MDOT in Motion demonstrates opportunities to make options like walking, biking, and transit more accessible.
+As part of keeping MDOT in Motion, the Office of Active Transportation and Micromobility hosts a series of webinars, interactive sessions, and educational opportunities which highlights multi-modal projects and programs that are designed to get Marylanders moving safely, and to connect them to opportunities and to each other.

-View recordings of past MDOT in Motion webinars below:
+View recordings of 2025 MDOT in Motion webinars below:

 A nighttime view of Baltimore City skyline scross the Inner Harbor